danicanacionales/GoogleGoals/README.md

 # Google Goals
 One of the things on my impossible list is to work at Google as a Software Engineer.
 And of course, in order to achieve this goal, I have to improve my skill set.
 I found a Google Interview study plan on [Github](https://github.com/xiewenya/google-interview-university) and I'll be following this to start off my review.

+These review notes are compiled from various sources which will be indicated with asterisk marks (*).
+Some explanations may come from my personal understanding so, if any information is incorrect, please do let me know!

 # Algorithmic complexity

 > Algorithmic complexity is concerned about how fast or slow particular algorithm performs.